Xray-OS/Arch7z-Installer/README.md

 # Arch7z Installer (Xray_OS)

-## 🚧 Note
+## 🚧 Note:

-Arch7z Installer is in **alpha**.
-Expect bugs, missing features, and rough edges.
+Arch7z Installer is in **beta**.
+Expect bugs and maybe some limitations.
 Proceed with caution.

 ---